 The characteristics of a schema that references an existing table are as follows:

-Do not delete fields in the standard recipient table, even if they are useless.
-This may cause behavioural errors in the Adobe Campaign database.
+Do not delete fields in the built-in recipient table, even if they are useless.
+This may cause behavioral errors in the Adobe Campaign database.

 Source schemas accept the view attribute for the srcSchema root element.
 It must be used when Adobe Campaign is manipulated in custom tables.
 The view=“true” attribute tells the database structure update wizard to ignore this schema.
 The application is therefore prohibited from synchronizing the table, its columns and its indexes with the corresponding schema.